tlswg/tls13-spec/draft-ietf-tls-tls13.md

   rsa_pss_rsae_sha256, rsa_pss_rsae_sha384, rsa_pss_rsae_sha512,
   rsa_pss_pss_sha256, rsa_pss_pss_sha384, rsa_pss_pss_sha512, and ed25519.

- - TLS PskKeyExchangeMode Registry: Values with the first byte in the range 0-253 (decimal) are assigned via Specification Required [RFC8126].
+ - TLS PskKeyExchangeMode Registry: Values in the range 0-253 (decimal) are assigned via Specification Required [RFC8126].
 Values with the first byte 254 or 255 (decimal) are reserved for Private Use [RFC8126].
 This registry SHALL have a